 California Rules of Court, rule 9.8.5 and Rules of the State Bar of California, title 2, division 1, rule 2.5 requires licensees to:

-Under California Rules of Court, rule 9.9.5, all inactive licensed attorneys must be in compliance with fingerprinting requirements prior to being placed on active status.
-A status change will be effective upon the State Bar's receipt of the Request to Transfer to Active Status form and compliance with the fingerprinting requirement.
+A status change to active will be effective upon the State Bar’s receipt of the Request to Transfer to Active Status form and compliance with the fingerprinting requirement.
 Additionally, if applicable, once the annual fees have been adjusted, payment will be expected promptly.
 View more information and access the required form.

-Submit the Application for Transfer to Inactive.
+You must submit your Application for Transfer to Inactive by December 1, 2024, and the effective date must be on or before December 31, 2024, to qualify for the inactive fee in 2025.
+A status change to inactive will be effective upon the State Bar’s receipt of the Application for Transfer to Inactive Status.
 Transferring to inactive status after February 1 will not reduce active fees owed.
 View more information and access the required form.

 The State Bar does not have a retired status option; the only voluntary statuses are active, inactive, and resigned.
-Please remember that annual license fees are waived for licensees on inactive status who are 70 years of age on February 1 and will continue to be waived for subsequent years, as long as they remain inactive.
+Please remember that annual license fees are waived for licensees on inactive status who are 70 years of age on April 1, 2025 and will continue to be waived for subsequent years, as long as they remain inactive.
 If you are no longer practicing law, you may either transfer to inactive status or resign your license completely.

 The State Bar does not have a retired status option; the only voluntary statuses are active, inactive, or resigned.
 Notification of retirement is not sufficient to change your status.
 Submission of the Voluntary Resignation Form is required.
 View more information on voluntary resignation.